15 Non-Alcoholic Drinks to Get You Through Dry January and Beyond

-Maybe you're cutting back on the booze for a bit.
-Maybe you don't imbibe at all, out of choice or as part of addiction recovery.
-Maybe you've got a little human growing in your uterus, or you're on a medication that would have some wild and dangerous side affects if you mix it with alcohol.
-There are lots of reasons to avoid boozing, and all of them are also reasons that warrant your non-alcoholic beverage options being more exciting than orange juice and LaCroix.
-Also, if you're planning on hosting any parties anytime soon, don't be the host with the sad soda situation.
+Maybe you're giving "Dryuary" a go this year, cutting back on drinking alcohol for the first month of the new year as part of your New Year's resolutions.
+Maybe you don't imbibe at all, ever, out of personal preference or as part of addiction recovery.
+Maybe you've got a little human growing in your uterus, or you're on a medication that would have some wild and dangerous side effects if you mix it with alcohol.
+Any reason you have for avoiding booze warrants non-alcoholic beverage options that more exciting than orange juice or LaCroix.
+And if you're planning to host a parties anytime soon, don't be the host with the sad soda situation.
 Your non-imbibing friends deserve better.
 We pulled together some of our favorite non-alcoholic beverages from the MUNCHIES recipe archives to give you some booze-free inspiration.

-Now we know you’re already thinking “Wow, they have no idea what non-alcoholic means, do they?”
-Gliding right past that insult to our intelligence, we’re pretty big fans of using bitters in non-alcoholic preparations.
-Even though bitters are made by infusing high-proof alcohol, you’re only going to serve them in eye-dropper-sized splashes.
+We’re pretty big fans of using bitters in non-alcoholic preparation because, even though bitters are made by infusing high-proof alcohol, you’re only going to serve them in eye-dropper-sized splashes.
 Our favorite use of flavorful, homemade bitters is to squeeze a few drops into a glass of seltzer as an upset stomach remedy.

 No, putting your unused coffee from the morning in a jar in the fridge is not how you make cold brew.
 Put a little effort into making cold brew the right way and you’ll notice a huge improvement.

 Stop following this recipe after step 1 and you’ll have created a truly tasty and funky tepache, which is a naturally fermented pineapple juice that is a super popular Mexican beverage a lot like kombucha.
 (It pairs well with mezcal, but that’s a recipe for another day.)